Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Bundle garage door coverage with a comprehensive plan rather than buying it as a standalone add-on.
 Combination system-and-appliance plans from providers like AHS often include it by default, giving you more value per dollar.

-It's also smart to understand how your home warranty covers roof repairs and other structural elements — so you can build a plan that truly fills the gaps in your homeowners insurance.
+It's also smart to understand how related systems are protected.
+Our guide on refrigerator coverage and air conditioner coverage rules can help you build a plan that truly fills the gaps in your homeowners insurance.

 Frequently Asked Questions